RB Player - News / FAQ

 Thanks for that info, Rich!

-Q. Can the connection trouble be due to a software firewall?
-A. If your firewall is enabled, players may receive a timeout error when attempting to connect to the GM.
-You need to tell your firewall to allow RBP to connect.
+Q. I saw error code 10060.
+Can the connection trouble be due to a software firewall?
+A. If your software-based firewall is the culprit, "Connection is forcefully rejected" is the most common message seen when a player attempts to connect to the GM, but you might also see the 10060 "Connection Timed Out".
+You need to tell your software firewall to allow RBP to connect.

 Q. I get error 75 or 76 and a message about REMOTEGM.RBZ when I try to play an Internet game.
 What's wrong?
 A. Your temporary file path is set wrong or employs non-8.3 format names.
 One way to fix it is to go to RBP's File, Program Settings window and change the "AutoSave and temp file location" setting to the root directory of any drive.